CITY OF GIG HARBOR- NOTICE OF APPLICATION | Tacoma Daily Index

 NOTICE OF APPLICATION

-Description of Proposed Project: This project proposes a series of site improvements to existing waterfront infrastructure to enhance functionality, safety, and regulatory compliance.
-The scope includes paving the current gravel parking area to improve vehicle access, control erosion, and manage stormwater runoff.
-Within the existing net shed, a new bathroom facility will be constructed and connected to the city sewer system.
-The net shed will also undergo structural upgrades, including installation of new roofing for improved weather protection and interior insulation to increase energy efficiency and allow for more consistent year-round use.
-The existing upland garage will be connected to city water and sewer utilities to support future operational needs.
-Additionally, a cantilevered walkway will be constructed along the shoreline adjacent to the net shed, providing improved pedestrian access between the upland area and the floating docks.
-Finally, a sewer pump station will be installed on the floating docks and connected to the city sewer system.
+Description of Proposed Project: Project proposes to demolish existing lift station #5 pump but retain the existing lift station wet well.
+A new lift station pump will be installed approximately 215 feet west of the existing lift station pump and will include new pump suction lines to the existing wet well.
+A new generator and generator enclosure will be installed to provide emergency power to the lift station pump.
+The generator enclosure will be located both in the Harborview Drive right-of-way and also on private property (2825 Harborview Drive).
+Water service, including a hose bib, will be provided to the generator enclosure.
+The new lift station pump and generator enclosure will be located in a shoreline buffer zone, designated as Low Intensity and part of Shoreline Planning Segment C. Permanent easements will be obtained to locate the pump and generator enclosure.

-Project Permits Included with Application: Shoreline Substantial Development Permit, Major Site Plan Review, Administrative Design Review and SEPA threshold determination.
+Project Permits Included with Application: Shoreline Substantial Development, Minor Site Plan Review Administrative Interpretation and Variance

+Tentative Public Meeting or Public Hearing Date: A hearing date has not been scheduled for this application.

 Documents pertinent to this application are available for review and inspection at the City of Gig Harbor Planning Division, 3510 Grandview Street, Gig Harbor, WA 98335, during normal business hours, Monday through Friday.
 Documents are also available at www.gigharborwa.gov by clicking “Permit Portal” and entering the permit number.